SR International: Viola Davis, Michelle Pfeiffer & Gillian Anderson Speak On Their Inspirational Showtime Series, “The First Lady”

-The 10-episode series interweaves depictions of three first ladies, starring Anderson, Michelle Pfeiffer, who has a net worth of $250 Million, as Betty Ford, and Viola Davis, whose net worth is reported to be $25 Million, as Michelle Obama.
+The 10-episode series interweaves depictions of three first ladies, starring Anderson, Michelle Pfeiffer, who reportedly has a net worth of $250 Million according to Celebrity Net Worth, as Betty Ford, and Viola Davis, who reportedly has a net worth of $25 Million according to Celebrity Net Worth, as Michelle Obama.
 (Davis also serves as an executive producer on the series.)
 Of the three figures, Ms. Ford perhaps seems like a somewhat unlikely choice for inclusion, given her comparative obscurity and the brevity of Gerald Ford’s White House presidency (1974–77).
 The First Lady makes the case that all three women uniquely overhauled the position and helped define the eras during which each woman presided.
 Pfeiffer, Davis, and Anderson discuss taking on each epic role ahead of the series premiere.

 Here are some things the cast of ‘The First Lady’ revealed to WSJ.
 Magazine…

 On what drew them to each of the first ladies they’ve depicted:

 MICHELLE PFEIFFER: I didn’t know a lot about Betty Ford.
 I, of course, knew about the Betty Ford Center and her alcoholism and her addiction.
 And as I started to dig in deeper, I saw what kind of contribution she made regarding social policies and the Equal Rights Amendment—and how she raised awareness for breast cancer screening and mental health.
 She was just so much more than her addiction.
 Viola Davis Net Worth